Tanya0xCyber/password-lab-evaluation/README.md

 ### **5. Tips Learned**

-✅ Simple changes like adding one symbol or capital letter increase strength significantly.
+✅ Simple changes like adding one symbol or capital letter increase strength significantly.<br>
-✅ Short passwords are easy to crack even if they look complex.
+✅ Short passwords are easy to crack even if they look complex.<br>
-✅ Long passwords or phrases perform best on all strength meters.
+✅ Long passwords or phrases perform best on all strength meters.<br>
-✅ Always check password feedback before using it in real accounts.
+✅ Always check password feedback before using it in real accounts.<br>

 ---